 Much Orientalist artwork was insensitive and factually incorrect, but its romanticism was powerful and effective in the West because it was both titillating and aesthetically alluring.
 Academically, this material on view gives us complicated and conflicted material to consider our own history, but also how “exoticism” continues to color the ways in which we view other cultures today.

-Otello and Desdemona
+Othello and Desdemona

-Oil on Canvas
+Oil on canvas

 patented 1869, circa 1875